 An Overview of Paris’s Arrondissements

-Known as the City of Light, Paris is a sprawling metropolis that’s divided into twenty arrondissements.
-Each district has its own unique character, boasting architectural designs, culture, and amenities.
-The arrondissements are numbered arithmetically in a clockwise spiral starting from the center of the city at the first arrondissement.
+Known as the City of Light, Paris is a sprawling metropolis divided into twenty arrondissements.
+Each district has unique character, boasting architectural designs, culture, and amenities.
+The arrondissements are numbered arithmetically in a clockwise spiral starting from the city’s center at the first arrondissement.

 Whether you’re looking for chic neighborhoods with designer boutiques, cultural hotspots, or food hubs, there’s an arrondissement to suit your taste.